Halloween documents

 The Halloween documents comprise a series of confidential Microsoft memoranda on potential strategies relating to free software, open-source software, and to Linux in particular, and a series of media responses to these memoranda.
-Both the leaked documents and the responses were published by Eric S. Raymond in 1998.
+Both the leaked documents and the responses were published by open-source software advocate Eric S. Raymond in 1998.

 The documents are associated with Halloween because many of them were originally leaked close to October 31 in different years.